AMacro/WaypointQueue/README.md

 ### Refueling
 - **Refuel locomotives** by selecting a waypoint close to a valid water tower, coaling station, or diesel pump.
+- MU locomotive set ups are not currently supported for automatic refueling, but this is a planned feature.
 - Currently, the loaders will not animate, but they will transfer loads from storage to the locomotive correctly.

 ### Advanced features